ATTODataPortal/Documents-1/HowTo/HowToUpload.md

     -   The first datasheet of the selected file is displayed.
 If you wish to upload data from a different worksheet use the *Change Worksheet button*.
 Please be aware that you can only upload data from one sheet at a time.
     -   Note: The representation of the data in the upload wizard might differ from Microsoft Excel or similar programs.
 Nevertheless, the data will be uploaded correctly.
     -   Provide the information which cells contain the header (variables).
 Select the row or one part of a row containing the variable names and click the *Header button*.
     -   Mark the data section by selecting multiple rows and clicking the *Data button*.
 The selected area will be highlighted in blue.
 Please make sure that the data                      area contains as many columns as the header.
 You can use the *Expand Selection button* to expand the already selected data area to the last row of the file.
-    -   If mistakes occur, use the *Reset* button to remove all markings and start over.
+    -   If mistakes occur, use the *Reset button* to remove all markings and start over.
-    -   Click the *Next Button* to proceed to the next step.
+    -   Click the *Next button* to proceed to the next step.

 3. Specify dataset:
     -   Skip this step if you used the upload button in the dataset's primary data tab.

 4. Validation:
-    -   Click the *Validate Button*.
+    -   Click the *Validate button*.
 This step checks if the data structure and the primary data match.
-    -   Validation failed: View the error message and adapt the data structure or your uploaded data.
+    -   Validation failed: View the error message and adapt the datastructure or your uploaded data.
 You can open the data structure in a second tab, change it and validate it again.
-If you need
-        help: send a mail with the error message and the dataset id to the BExIS-Team.
+If you need help: send a mail with the error message and the dataset id to the BExIS-Team.
 If the data file is not too big, please also attach it.
-    -   Validation successful: click *Next Button*
+    -   Validation successful: click *Next button*.

 5. Summary:
-    -   The wizard provides a summary of the uploaded data
+    -   The wizard provides a summary of the uploaded data.
-    -   Click the *Finish button* to complete the import
+    -   Click the *Finish button* to complete the import.
     -   Depending on the size of your uploaded data you will be directly forwarded to your dataset and you can view your data.
 Otherwise, you will be informed via mail once the import is completed.
 During that time your dataset is not accessible.

 6. Visual check:
-    -   Please check your uploaded data under the *Primary Data* tab.
+    -   Please check your uploaded data under the *Primary Data tab*.
 In case something looks strange please contact the BExIS Team.

 <img src=".\images_upload\image16.png" style="width:6.3in;height:2.36458in" />
 Figure 9: First page of upload wizard.

 ### 2.5 Add data links (optional)

 Under the tab *Links* of the dataset (Figure 10), you can add linked/related datasets and publications.
 Links always refer to a specific version of a dataset.
 To insert links, click on *Create link*

 <img src=".\images_upload\image17.png" style="width:6.3in;height:2.77083in" />
 Figure 10: Create a link.

 Provide the following information while creating a link: